Greater noctule bat: Description

 The greater noctule bat belongs to the suborder Yangochiroptera (family Vespertilionidae) and uses echolocation.
 Echolocation is a perceptual system where echoes are produced by emitting ultrasonic sounds.
 Echolocation allows bats to compare the outgoing pulse with returning echoes which produces detailed images of the bat's surroundings.
-With echolocation, bats are able to detect, localize and classify their prey in complete darkness.
+With echolocation, bats are able to detect, locate and classify their prey in complete darkness.
 The greater noctule bat has been observed as only emerging from its roosts well after dusk when it is completely dark.
 The greater noctule bat has keen hearing and sense of smell, however its eyes are poorly developed.

-The wings of the greater noctule bat are thinner than those of birds, which allows it to maneuver quickly and accurately.
-While its wing is delicate and rips easily, it is able to regrow.
+The wings of the greater noctule bat are thinner than those of birds, which allows it to manoeuvre quickly and accurately.
+While its wing is delicate and tears easily, it is able to regrow.
 The greater noctule is the largest bat in Europe, with a wingspan of 41–46 cm.
 Its head-and-body length is from 8.4 to 10.4 cm, its tail is from 5.5 to 6.6 cm and its forearm ranges from 6.2 to 6.8 cm.
 The body mass of adults ranges from 41 to 76 g.
 The greater noctule bat has been observed as a high altitude flier and a low altitude forager.
 The dorsal fur of the greater noctule bat is uniformly reddish-brown to dark brown.
 Its muzzle is broad with enlarged short ears and its tragus (ear) is broad, short, and mushroom-shaped.
 Calcar, also known as calcaneum, is present and it reaches close to midway to the tail membrane.

 The greater noctule bat has a robust skull and its rostrum is square with an ordinary nasal slit.
 The zygomatic arches are very slender and the braincase is smooth, turned upwards.
 The sagittal crest is not present, while the lambdoid crest is well developed.
 Most of the projecting point of the skull is made up of exoccipital condyles.
 The basisphenoid is wide and deep and the tympanic bullae are relatively small.